 Obito lay back again.
 He tried to calculate how long it would take for him to reach home, but the Lightning Country was large.
 It could be anything from a few days, to over a week to travel back to Konoha.
 He made a mental note to ask Fumi where they were when she came back in the room.
 It would probably save time in the long run if he waited until he was healed… but it was so hard to think about waiting around here when anything could be happening back home.
 No. He would leave in a few days, max, regardless of what Fumi said.
 He couldn't risk the shinobi from Kumo coming back to check on him.

-Obito grit his teeth as Fumi applied salve to his burn.
+Obito grit his teeth as Fumi applied salve to the many burns tattooing his side.
 He hadn't been looking forward to the moment when his bandages would need to be changed, and now his apprehension was being completely justified.